• Skip to main content

 As you decide what to enter, please keep two things in mind; First space is somewhat limited although our contest room is large and extremely well lighted.
 Second, if you enter two or more models or photos in the same category, you will be competing against yourself for votes.
 If you have any questions regarding the contest, please contact us (link below).

-Judging as always will be done by popular vote.
-Each attendee is provided one ballot to vote for their favorite entry in each category.
-Cast your ballot by Saturday, September 5th at 10 am.
-Winners and photos of their work will be presented at the convention’s closing session on Saturday.
+Judging as always will be done by popular vote and each attendee is provided one ballot to vote for their favorite entry in each category.

 46th National Narrow Gauge Convention General Contest Rules And Information